evgenyb/evgenyb.github.io/_posts/2021-01-28-kubernetes-service-proxy.md

 ![proxy](/images/2021-01-27-final.png)

-Here is a new service `servicea` deployed to the `foobar` namespace that routes traffic to the `servicea` at the `foo` namespace. `AppC` can still use `http://servicea/` to access this service.
+Here is proxy-service `servicea` deployed to the `foobar` namespace that routes traffic to the "real" `servicea` at the `foo` namespace.
+Because proxy-service deployed to the same namespace, `AppC` can still call it using `http://servicea/`.

-Kubernetes services of type [ExternalName]https://kubernetes.io/docs/concepts/services-networking/service/#externalname) map a Service to a DNS name, not to a typical selector.
-Here is Service definition for `servicea` at `foobar` namespace:
+Kubernetes documentation describes services of type [ExternalName]https://kubernetes.io/docs/concepts/services-networking/service/#externalname) as Service that maps a Service to a DNS name, not to a typical selector.
+Here is proxy-service definition for `servicea` at `foobar` namespace:

 ```yaml
 apiVersion: v1